 Getting a hearing aid is a big step in one’s life.
 It takes a lot of courage to actually decide to get one and more courage to go have a hearing test which is the first step in every hearing aid’s journey.
-When you visit a hearing health professional, you might either be too scared or too overwhelmed to ask questions that you wanted to ask.
+When you visit a hearing health professional from the closest hearing center, you might either be too scared or too overwhelmed to ask questions that you wanted to ask.
 But worry not because we’ve listed and answered all those for you.1.
 Do I need two hearing aids?

 After undergoing a hearing test, some would recommend that you get two hearing aids.
 We suggest that you do get two hearing aids instead of one.
 Well, first and foremost, we have two ears and while hearing loss may only occur in one ear, it would mean that that ear would have to work twice as much to function normally.
 The settings of the hearing aid would be higher than usual just to fill this gap.

 Wearing two hearing aids also helps in sound localization which is being able to distinguish where sound is coming from.
 With the help of that additional hearing aid, your ears wouldn’t have to strain so hard.2.
 Can I not wear a hearing aid and still treat my hearing loss?